wyewlee/st-my/_posts/2022-09-01-launching.md

 toc: true
 ---

+*insert merdeka 65 years*

 It has been 62 years since the *1954 Convention Relating to the Status of Stateless Persons 1954* came into effect, where 96 state parties came into affirmation to protect stateless individuals.
 Followed by the recent ascension of the Philippines to *1961 Convention on the Reduction of Statelessness* and the election of Malaysia to the *UN Human Rights Council*, we have seen no major will by The Government of Malaysia to address the issue of statelessness.

 Frustrated with the plight of statelessness in Malaysia, ***Stateless.my*** is being launched to platform and document the stories of the stateless community.
 Stateless.my aims to increase the discord of the statelessness issue among Malaysians.

-Stateless.my is launched by Wong Yew Lee, a concerned-youth on statelessness in Malaysia, he believe that citizenship should not be exclusively proven via papers.
+Stateless.my is launched by Wong Yew Lee, a concerned youth affected by statelessness in Malaysia, he believes that citizenship should not be exclusively proven via papers.

+*collective of people*

 #### Documenting The Stories Of Statelessness